miguelarbesu/miguelarbesu/content/home/experience.md

     description: |
         Projects:
         - Liquid-liquid phase separation of human FUS by solid state Nuclear Magnetic Resonance
-        - Regulation of *A. thaliana* CC1 by phosphorylation
+        - Regulation of *A. thaliana* salt-stress response by phosphorylation of protein CC1
         - Structural disorder in enteropathogenic bacterial proteomes.

         Tasks: